ttickell/opnsense-ipv6/readme.md

 ```

-What I really wanted to have was a the context
+What I really wanted to have was a the context of delegation and status, as per dhcp6c.
+"This delegation as recieved, this portion of the delegation was used here..."
+With that available, I could use the state changes dhcp6c sends to the secondary scripts to trigger calls to the Opnsense API to manage NPT (I think - this is very much a work in progress).

+# Summation of Goal
+* Make DHCP6C get prefix delegations for both providers (see var/etc/dhcp6c.conf.custom)
+* Have access to that information (see dhcp6-prefix-json)
+* Create additional tooling to manage NPT for failover states (TBD)
+* Pull some cables and see if it actually works (TBD)
+* Package this up into something consumable.

+Let's see how this goes.